Mcp

 Role-Based Access Control

 The MCP server inherits the permissions of the authenticated user.
-Tools enforce the same role-based access rules as the BookYourPTO web application.
+Tools enforce the same role-based access rules as the BookYourPTO web application — across all 346 tools, not just the examples below.

 Role hierarchy